top of page

 c.
 Dead Sea Scrolls.

-The scrolls were found in a cave on the northwestern shore of the Dead Sea.
+These scrolls were found by Bedouin shepherds when they took refuge in a cave on the northwestern shore of the Dead Sea.

 c.
 King James.